Timeline after a developer submits an application:

 - If Neighborhood Program Coordinator does not receive notice from the Neighborhood Chair, the neighborhood meeting requirement is waived.

 - Within 45 days of the notice from Community Development - Neighborhood meeting, if held, should be at least 21 days before the date of the Planning Commission hearing (remember to invite the City planner assigned to the project)

 - At least 3 days prior to neighborhood meeting – applicant/developer notifies Council Office (Neighborhood Program Coordinator) and all neighbors within 1,000 feet of the proposed development

 - Within 5 days after the meeting – Neighborhood Chair provides a written report of the meeting to Council Office (Neighborhood Program Coordinator) and Community Development.
-This can be submitted online.

 - Planning Commission – Community Development will email a notice to the Neighborhood Chair when the item is scheduled to be presented to the Planning Commission (some items are eligible to be heard by staff at an administrative hearing instead).

 - City Council Meeting – Items requiring City Council approval will be heard and voted on in a Council Meeting.

 - Contact the planner assigned to the project if you have questions.
 They are always listed on the notifications and can help you to understand the process, what City Code requires, etc.